Globostofo/globostofo/README.md

 - 19 years old
 - French 🇫🇷
 - Student in computer science at Aix-Marseille University (France)
-- Currently on a 1-year work-study program at CEA Cadarache, working on modernising the real time data acquisition for a nuclear research reactor.
+- Currently on a 1-year work-study program at CEA Cadarache, working on modernising the real time data acquisition system for a nuclear research reactor.
 - OOP fan

 <br><br>